MarouaneRag/FightYoutubeAddiction/README.md

 You now have a competitive advantage.
 It's like you have mastered infinit discipline so much nothing can distract you.

-With a bit of CSS and element inspecting, you can also use this for facebook or any other source of distraction that you can't block.
+With a bit of CSS and element inspecting, you can also use this for facebook or any other source of distraction you can't block.